undoLogic/setupCase-boilerplate/launchPad/README.md

 Launch allows to efficiently uploads your GITHUB projects to testing, staging and LIVE servers.
 Our technology uses basic SSH commands to prepare the source files and does not require extra libraries.

+How it works:
 - Run the local script ./1_run.sh
+- Choose which environment to update
 - Launch will logon to your target server (your SSH passphrase adds extra security)
 - All the source files from your GitHub account will be exported to the testing and/or staging locations
 - You must create a Personal Access Token (in github).
 This file is NOT stored in your sourcFiles instead it is saved to a PHP.ini file on your server
+- Alternatively you can setup SSH keys allowing your server to access the files from github ongoing without an expiring PAT token
 - This allows you to test and verify all the changes before going LIVE
 - After you are satisfied all changes and database changes have been completed you can 'PushLIVE' - which copies all the files to the LIVE location on your target server
 - You first need to adjust your 'launch/settings.json' file to match your target servers